Service-to-Service RPC

 Call

-How it works: ORM calls on models with a non-empty serviceName are
+How it works: ORM calls on a model whose appCode differs from the

-intercepted and POSTed to /rpc/{modelName}/{methodName} on the target
+current runtime’s system.app-code are intercepted and POSTed to

-service.
-The caller’s request Context (tenant / user / language) is
+rpc.services.<appCode>).
+The caller’s request Context (tenant / user /

 Configuration